How much the Samsung Z Fold 5, Z Flip 5, Tab S9 series and Galaxy Watch 6 series cost in Canada

 Galaxy Z Fold 5

-The Samsung Galaxy Z Fold 5 is available in ‘Icy Blue,’ ‘Phantom Black,’ ‘Cream’ and ‘Grey.’
+Samsung’s Galaxy Z Fold 5 is available in ‘Icy Blue,’ ‘Phantom Black,’ ‘Cream’ and ‘Grey.’
 The only Samsung-exclusive colourway is ‘Blue.’

 Find pricing below: